russburns/Paris_Cannon_Model/README.txt

-Recoding I did of a Practical Computing for Scientsts group project.
+Retrospective recoding I did of one of my Practical Computing for Scientsts group projects.
 Changes:
 *Modified shootgun() to accept a boolean dictating which results to return (eliminates shoot_gunB) *Added shell height plot